PlasmaEngine/PlasmaDocs/docs/Manual/architecture/objects/gamesession.markdown

+# Game Session
 [GameSession](https://github.com/PlasmaEngine/PlasmaDocs/blob/master/code_reference/class_reference/gamesession.markdown) manages the running of the game, both upon pressing the play button and dealing with the exported version.
 It is an object that represents one instance of the game.
 Being an object, it is possible to create more than one game session per executable.

 # Common Uses
  - Setting the starting [level](https://plasmaengine.github.io/PlasmaDocs/Manual/plasmamanual/architecture/resources/level.markdown)
  - Redirecting the use of `Esc` key in game

 # Using the GameSession
 The GameSession object may be accessed from the scripts that are running via any [ Cog](https://plasmaengine.github.io/PlasmaDocs/Manual/plasmamanual/architecture/cogs/gameobjectsconcept.markdown):

 ```